akeneo/pim-api-docs/content/guides/erp-connection/step4-how-to-build-your-connector.md

 ## Step by step

-**Our recommendation: always listen to your customer's needs first!**
+**Our recommendation: always listen to your customer's needs first.**

 We are aware that it is almost difficult to develop a 100% complete connector that fit all your customer needs immediately.